 Storing sauerkraut sold unrefrigerated

-Once you open the package, transfer the leftovers to the fridge after sealing them tightly.
+Once you open the package, transfer the leftovers into the fridge after sealing them tightly.
 If that’s not possible using the original packaging, toss the cabbage in an airtight container or a freezer bag.

 How Long Does Sauerkraut Last

-Please note that while the cabbage is in the fridge, the fermentation process only slows down.
-It doesn’t stop entirely.
-And that means that the taste of sauerkraut will alter over time.
-And in some cases, after storing it for over half a year, you might find it to sour.
+While the cabbage is in the fridge, the fermentation process slows down, but it doesn’t stop entirely.
+And that means that the taste of sauerkraut becomes sourer over time.
+After storing it for months past the date on the label, you might find it too sour.

 When it comes to homemade sauerkraut, it retains its taste for about a year if you take good care of it.

-|Sauerkraut (sold refrigerated, unopened)||Sell-by + 6+ months|
+|Sauerkraut (sold refrigerated, unopened)||Sell-by + 3+ months|

-|Sauerkraut (sold refrigerated, opened)||6+ months|
+|Sauerkraut (sold refrigerated, opened)||3+ months|

-|Sauerkraut (sold unrefrigerated, unopened)||Best-by + 3 – 6 months|
+|Sauerkraut (sold unrefrigerated, unopened)||Best-by + 3 months|

 |Sauerkraut (sold unrefrigerated, opened)||5 – 7 days|